Laredo, Texas: Lake Casa Blanca

-Lake Casa Blanca International State Park, on US 59/Loop 20, has a 1680 acre artificial lake along with cooking out, camping, picnicking, lake swimming, skiing, boating, and mountain biking.
-The most popular recreational use of the lake is fishing.
-A boat ramp and fishing pier is available on the lake's eastern side.
-The lake is a popular destination for winter Texans.
-The park was operated by the City of Laredo and Webb County before it was acquired by the state in 1990 and opened in March 1991.
+Lake Casa Blanca International State Park features a 1680 acre artificial lake and recreational activities.

 Golf

-Laredo has three 18-hole golf courses: the Laredo Country Club, the Casa Blanca Golf Course. and Laredo's newest course Max A. Mandel Municipal Golf Course.
+Laredo has three 18-hole golf courses: the Laredo Country Club, the Casa Blanca Golf Course, and Laredo's newest course Max A. Mandel Municipal Golf Course.
 The Laredo Country Club is an 18-hole private course with 7125 yd of golf.
 The golf course has a rating of 74.6, a slope rating of 133, and has a par of 72.
 The country club was designed by Joseph S. Finger and was opened in 1983.
 The Casa Blanca Golf Course is an 18-hole course with 6590 yd of golf.
 The golf course has a rating of 72.5, a slope rating of 125, and has a par of 72.
 The golf course was designed by Leon Howard and was opened in 1967.

 The Max A. Mandel Municipal Golf Course is an 18-hole course with 7200 yd of golf.
 The golf course has a par of 72.
 The golf course was designed by Robert Trent Jones II Golf Course Architects and was opened in 2012.